Fishmonger

 On a typical day you might:

-• set out produce in display cabinets
+• prepare fish and shellfish and set out produce in display cabinets

 • advise customers about different types of fish and cooking methods